 When Do I need an Editorial License?

-- Print Only Extended license: Adds right to use images in physical products for resale (mugs, t-shirts, packaging design, etc.) up to 10,000 copies
+- Print Only Extended license: Adds the right to use images in physical products for resale (mugs, t-shirts, packaging design, etc.) for up to 10,000 copies

 - Comprehensive Extended license: Adds all the rights from Print and Electronic in one unified license

 - Multi-seat License: Adds the right to give more than one user access to the same account, to download or view the downloaded images.
 This license is sold as an add-on, and you must purchase either a Standard or one of the Extended licenses to further add Multi-seat.

 Extended licenses are available to purchase with on-demand credits only, and come at a higher price than Standard: